lyleresnick/lyleresnick.github.io/_drafts/Routing in VIPER Architure.md

 It is the routers responsibility to implement this interface.

 The router is injected into to each child ViewController.
-It implements one routing protocol for each child.
+It implements one routing protocol per child.

-The following interaction diagram shows a child ViewController initiating the display of an new scene:
+The following diagram shows a child ViewController initiating the display of an new scene:

 ![RouterInstantiationViaChildSequence](/Assets/RouterInstantiationViaChildSequence.png)